ez-org/eznode/docs/README.md

 Grab your xpub from `Wallet` > `Information` and add it to your config file (`~/eznode/config`) as a new line with `XPUB=<my-xpub>`.

-Restart eznode, wait for BWT to start up and run `electrum $(ez electrum-args)` to start Electrum and connect it with your local node (assumes the [`ez` alias described here](#-server-management)).
+Restart eznode, wait for BWT to start up and run `electrum $(docker exec ez electrum-args)` to start Electrum and connect it with your local node.
 Or you can do this manually:

 ```
-$ electrum --oneserver --server ez:50001:t --skipmerklecheck
+electrum --oneserver --server ez:50001:t --skipmerklecheck
 ```

 > If you don't have the [`ez` hostname](#-connecting-locally) set up, replace `ez` with the IP address shown on startup (`electrum-args` does this automatically).
 The [`skipmerklecheck`](https://github.com/spesmilo/electrum/pull/4957) option is needed to support pruning.

-To configure Electrum to use eznode by default, run `ez electrum-cfg | bash -x`.
+To configure Electrum to use eznode by default, run `docker exec ez electrum-cfg | bash -x`.
 This will issue `electrum setconfig` commands (you can run without `| bash` to see them).

 If you're connecting remotely, you'll need to setup [Tor Onion or an SSH tunnel](#-connecting-remotely) for secure access.
 </details>